tldr-pages/tldr/pages/common/git-force-clone.md

 - Clone a Git repository into a new folder:

+`git force-clone {{remote_repository_location}} {{path/to/directory}}`

+- Clone a Git repository into a new folder, checking out an specific branch:

 `git force-clone -b {{main}} {{remote_repository_location}} {{path/to/directory}}`

-- Clone a Git repository into an existing folder of a git repository, performing a force-reset to resemble it to the remote:
+- Clone a Git repository into an existing folder of a git repository, performing a force-reset to resemble it to the remote and checking out an specific branch:

 `git force-clone -b {{main}} {{https://github.com/tldr-pages/tldr}} {{./tldr}}`